Cervical Cancer: Symptoms, Risk Factors, and Screening

 Other Sexually Transmitted Infections (STIs)

-• Having STIs, such as gonorrhea, syphilis, and HIV/AIDS, can increase the risk.
+• Having STIs, such as gonorrhoea, syphilis, and HIV/AIDS, can increase the risk.

 Weak Immune System